gdbroman/broman.blog/_posts/2020/2020-02-25-this-is-your-duty.md

 Lastly, when you've detected your core, you'll have to polish it.
 Train and integrate these abilities that make you _you_.
 Conquer and stick a flag in them.

-This is your duty, because meaning in your life depends on it.
-It's the only good fight there is.
+This is our duty, because meaning in life depends on it.
+And it's the only good fight there is.